 This module provides you with the unique opportunity to learn about leadership in the current world, characterised by precarious times and new opportunities to develop positive leadership.
 You'll discover what type of leadership is needed in a world of disruptive technological change and turbulent contexts, how to be influential in this era of social networking, and what is your leadership call to develop your career and to improve the world.
-You'll gain an appreciation of how leadership is increasingly mediated through social networks and you'll have the possibility to practice leadership within social media such as Twitter and LinkedIn.
+You'll gain an appreciation of how leadership is increasingly mediated through social networks, and you'll have the possibility to practice leadership within social media by working on a leadership challenge.

 What you will study

 This module is divided into the following three blocks.
 Each block will develop a particular key skill: critical thinking; problem-solving; and storytelling.

 You'll focus on the turbulent contexts for contemporary leadership, analysing real-life examples related to the future of work (e.g. short-term contracts, zero-hours contracts, and the rise of the “precariat”) and discuss issues around the future of democratic global governance (e.g. Brexit, populism).
 You'll reflect on globalisation and multiculturalism, exploring also non-Western views of leadership.

 In this block, you'll focus on the opportunities to develop positive leadership in a changing world, and on your leadership identity by examining the challenges of leading across boundaries and of bringing people together.
 You'll learn how collaboration, or in some cases, conflict and constructive dissent, can support positive leadership.

 Block 3: Dealing with a collective leadership challenge